Winter in the Garden

 Leaving the garden ‘unkempt’

 I will often leave many of my crops intact over the winter, to provide habitat and food for birds and beneficial insects.
 These are usually perennials or crops that have notable seeds like the broomcorn, sunflowers, dill, and amaranth that the birds love.
-The perennials and grasses will stay put year after year so no need to prep the bed and it looks pretty in the snow and frost.
+The perennials and grasses stay put year after year so no need to prep the bed and it looks pretty in the snow and frost.

 The crops I definitely pull and remove all plant material include annuals like tomatoes, peppers, beans, cukes, and squash.
 The squash plants I will add to the burn pile if we had a bad squash bug year, and note that cleaning up the garden bed in the area where squash bugs had inhabited that year is recommended to prevent spaces for them to overwinter.
 I will also add the disclaimer that whatever you do to prevent squash bugs won’t work LOL.
 Can you tell that I am squash bug-bitter?